 South Bank Health and Safety Update

-Events are now occurring again at South Bank Parklands, inline with Queensland Health’s COVIDSafe guidelines.
-For further information and safety parameters including pre-registration to ensure safe crowd numbers, please visit the what’s on page
+Events are occurring at South Bank Parklands, in-line with Queensland Health’s COVIDSafe guidelines or where required, an approved COVID Safe plan.
+For further information and safety parameters including pre-registration to ensure safe crowd numbers, please visit the relevant event page linked from our what’s on page.

 - Crowd numbers will be managed onsite by South Bank’s security guards and lifeguards